 14. Cut into small slices, squares, or in half – whichever suits you or your dinner party best – and serve!

-If you’ve ever been to Spain before and have had this delicious dish, you know it’s a staple item in a Spain native’s diet!
+If you’ve ever been to Spain before and have had this delicious dish, you know it’s a staple item in a native Spaniard’s diet!
 There are so many different ways to make this amazing and deliciously filling recipe that I am even still learning new ways to perfect my skills and taste buds a decade later.

 Have you tried making the famed tortilla de patatas before?
-Where did you learn or who taught you?
-How did it go?
+Where did you learn and who taught you?
+How did making your first one go?
 I would love to hear your adventures in Spanish cooking in the comments below!